 Preheat oven to 350 degrees F. Line a cookie sheet with parchment paper

-Divide dough into 4 parts and shape each into a mound.
+Divide dough into 4 parts (or 5 if you want slightly smaller cookies) and shape into mounds.
 Roll in almonds or just press the almonds into the dough.
 At this point, I chilled the mounds for a couple of hours because I had something else to do.
-I don’t think this made a difference.
-If you decided to try making these with yeast, you will need the rising time.
+I don't think this made a difference.

-— Late in the day, I cut one open and took a texture shot.
-They were crumbly, dry yet “short” and very flavoful.
+-- Late in the day, I cut one open and took a texture shot.
+They were crumbly, dry yet "short" and very flavorful.